olooney/oranlooney.com/content/post/gpt-cnn.md

 ----------------

 Image tiles are square, so are likely represented by a square grid of tokens.
 170 is very close to $13 \times 13$.
-The extra token could a single embedding vector which encodes a kind of gestalt impression of the entire image, exactly as CLIP does (and similar to their strategy of using an 85 token "master thumbnail" for each image.)
+The extra token could be a single embedding vector which encodes a kind of gestalt impression of the entire image, exactly as CLIP does (and similar to their strategy of using an 85 token "master thumbnail" for each image.)

 So, the question is, how do we go from `512x512x3` to `13x13x12228`?